emmakjoergensen/DTU-Wind-B-0107/README.md

 CSV files:
 - 'UTM_coordinates_Horn.csv' contains latitude and longitude coordinates, elevation, UTM easting and UTM northing coordinates.
 Obtained from EMODnet.
 - 'UTM_filter_coordinates_Thor.csv' contains latitude and longitude coordinates, elevation, UTM easting and UTM northing coordinates.
 Obtained from EMODnet, but filtered to the specific site.
+- 'Optimized_coordinates_S3HR1.csv' contains UTM coordinates of wind turbines positions after optimization on scenario 3 Horn Base + Cables.
+- 'Optimized_coordinates_S4AHR1.csv' contains UTM coordinates of wind turbines positions after optimization on scenario 4A Horn Base + CO2eq tax + Cables.
-- 'Optimized_coordinates_3a_Horn.csv' contains UTM coordinates of wind turbines positions after optimization on scenario 3a for Horns Rev 1
+- 'Optimized_coordinates_S4BHR1.csv' contains UTM coordinates of wind turbines positions after optimization on scenario 4B Horn Base + CO2eq tax + Cables.
-- 'Optimized_coordinates_3b_Horn.csv' contains UTM coordinates of wind turbines positions after optimization on scenario 3b for Horns Rev 1
+- 'Optimized_coordinates_S7T.csv' contains UTM coordinates of wind turbines positions after optimization on scenario 7 Thor Base + Cables.
-- 'Optimized_coordinates_3a_Thor.csv' contains UTM coordinates of wind turbines positions after optimization on scenario 3a for Thor Wind Farm
+- 'Optimized_coordinates_S8AT.csv' contains UTM coordinates of wind turbines positions after optimization on scenario 4A Thor Base + CO2eq tax + Cables.
-- 'Optimized_coordinates_3b_Thor.csv' contains UTM coordinates of wind turbines positions after optimization on scenario 3b for Thor Wind Farm
+- 'Optimized_coordinates_S4BT.csv' contains UTM coordinates of wind turbines positions after optimization on scenario 4B Thor Base + CO2eq tax + Cables.

 Python files:
-- '1_Horn.py' contains the code for scenario 1, an optimization of LCoE at Horns Rev 1, focusing solely on steel usage in the foundation.
-- '2_Horn.py' contains the code for scenario 2, an optimization of LCoE at Horns Rev 1, including a CO2eq tax to the total steel mass.
-- '3a_Horn.py' contains the code for scenario 3a, an optimization of LCoE at Horns Rev 1, incorporating inter-array cables with the current substation position, and including CO2eq tax in the total steel mass and cables.
-- '3b_Horn.py' contains the code for scenario 3b, an optimization of LCoE at Horns Rev 1, incorporating inter-array cables with a our proposed substation position, and including CO2eq tax in the total steel mass and cables.
+- 'S1_HR1.py' contains the code for scenario 1 Horn Base, standard wind farm optimization, only using cost of operation and maintenance and monopiles.
-- '1_Thor.py' contains the code for scenario 1, an optimization of LCoE at Thor Wind Farm, focusing solely on steel usage in the foundation.
-- '2_Thor.py' contains the code for scenario 2, an optimization of LCoE at Thor Wind Farm, including a CO2eq tax to the total steel mass.
-- '3a_Thor.py' contains the code for scenario 3a, an optimization of LCoE at Thor Wind Farm, incorporating inter-array cables with a planned substation position, and including CO2eq tax in the total steel mass and cables.
+- 'S2_HR1.py' contains the code for scenario 2 Horn Base + CO2eq tax, wind farm optimization adding a CO2 equivalent tax on the steel mass of the wind farm.
-- '3b_Thor.py' contains the code for scenario 3b, an optimization of LCoE at Thor Wind Farm, incorporating inter-array cables with our proposed substation position, and including CO2eq tax in the total steel mass and cables.
+- 'S3_HR1.py' contains the code for scenario 3 Horn Base + Cables, standard wind farm optimization including the cost and optimization of cables, with the current substation position
-- '3a_horn_cables.py' contains the code for plotting the cable layout in scenario 3a for Horns Rev 1.
+- 'S3_HR1_cables.py' contains the code for plotting the cable layout in scenario 3 Horn Base + Cables.
 It is configured to run on Google Colab and requires access to the respective CSV file.
+- 'S4A_HR1.py' contains the code for scenario 4A Horn Base + CO2eq tax + Cables, wind farm optimization adding CO2 equivalent tax on both the steel mass and the cables, using the current substation position.
-- '3b_horn_cables.py' contains the code for plotting the cable layout in scenario 3b for Horns Rev 1.
+- 'S4A_HR1_cables.py' contains the code for plotting the cable layout in scenario 4A Horn Base + CO2eq tax + Cables.
 It is configured to run on Google Colab and requires access to the respective CSV file.
+- 'S4B_HR1.py' contains the code for scenario 4B Horn Base + CO2eq tax + Cables, wind farm optimization adding CO2 equivalent tax on both the steel mass and the cables, using our best guess for a substation position
-- '3a_thor_cables.py' contains the code for plotting the cable layout in scenario 3a for Thor Wind Farm.
+- 'S4B_HR1_cables.py' contains the code for plotting the cable layout in scenario 4B Horn Base + CO2eq tax + Cables.
 It is configured to run on Google Colab and requires access to the respective CSV file.

+- 'S5_T.py' contains the code for scenario 5 Thor Base, standard wind farm optimization, only using cost of operation and maintenance and monopiles.
+- 'S6_T.py' contains the code for scenario 6 Thor Base + CO2eq tax, wind farm optimization adding a CO2 equivalent tax on the steel mass of the wind farm
+- 'S7_T.py' contains the code for scenario 7 Thor Base + Cables, standard wind farm optimization including the cost and optimization of cables, with planned substation position.
+- 'S7_T_cables.py' contains the code for plotting the cable layout in scenario 7 Thor Base + Cables.
+It is configured to run on Google Colab and requires access to the respective CSV file.
+- 'S8A_T.py' contains the code for scenario 8A Thor Base + CO2eq tax + Cables, wind farm optimization adding CO2 equivalent tax on both the steel mass and the cables, using the planned substation position
+- 'S8A_T_cables.py' contains the code for plotting the cable layout in scenario 8A Thor Base + CO2eq tax + Cables.
+It is configured to run on Google Colab and requires access to the respective CSV file.
+- 'S8B_T.py' contains the code for scenario 8B Thor Base + CO2eq tax + Cables, wind farm optimization adding CO2 equivalent tax on both the steel mass and the cables, using our best guess for a substation position
-- '3b_thor_cables.py' contains the code for plotting the cable layout in scenario 3b for Thor Wind Farm.
+- 'S8B_T_cables.py' contains the code for plotting the cable layout in scenario 8B Thor Base + CO2eq tax + Cables.
 It is configured to run on Google Colab and requires access to the respective CSV file.